cheongalc/vibrationtester/README.md

 # vibrationtester
-A little app to test your phone's tactic engine.
+A little app to test your phone's Tapic engine.